zzzprojects/learnentityframeworkcore5.com/relationship-in-ef-core.md

 In Entity Framework Core, there is various form of relationships such as:

-* One-to-One Relationship.
+* One-to-One Relationship
-* One-to-Many Relationship.
+* One-to-Many Relationship
-* Many-to-Many Relationship.
+* Many-to-Many Relationship
-* OnDelete Method.
+* OnDelete Method

 ## One-to-One Relationship